Scoup/generator-lc-angular/README.md

 * (Optionally) Minifies any images in `/img`.
 * Minifies the `index.html`.
 * Copies any extra files necessary for a distributable build (ex.
 Font-Awesome font files, etc).
+* Have proxy option to connect your angular app with your local server without cross-domain problem.

 The resulting build loads only a few highly compressed files.